Resources for DDPOs providing advice to individuals

 The Department of Health and Social Care has published Care Act easements guidance for Local Authorities detailing how the new regime should work.
 Read The guidance

-On 21 April the Government issued Guidance for People Receiving Direct Payments.
+- Government’s Guidance for People Receiving Direct Payments.

 - If you have problems with getting personal protective equipment use Inclusion London’s template letter here.